gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-red-hat-and-centos/apim-components/README.md

 ### Prerequisites

-Before you install the developer portal, you must complete the following configuration.
+Before you install the Developer Portal, you must complete the following configuration.

 1. Ensure you have configured your package management system, as described in [Configure the package management system (yum).](../#configure-the-package-management-system-yum)
 2. Install and run the [management API](broken-reference).